simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Fat-Tree Cluster
 ................

-This topology was introduced to reduce the amount of links in the cluster (and thus reduce its price) while maintaining a high bisection bandwidth and a relatively low diameter.
+This topology was introduced to reduce the number of links in the cluster (and thus reduce its price) while maintaining a high bisection bandwidth and a relatively low diameter.
 To model this in SimGrid, pass a ``topology="FAT_TREE"`` attribute to your cluster.
-The ``topo_parameters=#levels;#downlinks;#uplinks;link count`` follows the semantic introduced in the `Figure 1B of this article
+The ``topo_parameters=#levels;#downlinks;#uplinks;link count`` follows the semantic introduced in `Figure 1B of this article
 <http://webee.eedev.technion.ac.il/wp-content/uploads/2014/08/publication_574.pdf>`_.

 Here is the meaning of this example: ``2 ; 4,4 ; 1,2 ; 1,2``

 - That's a two-level cluster (thus the initial ``2``).
-- Routers are connected to 4 elements below them, regardless of its level.
-Thus the ``4,4`` component that is used as ``#downlinks``.
-This means that the hosts are grouped by 4 on a given router, and that there is 4 level-1 routers (in the middle of the figure).
+- Routers are connected to 4 elements below them, regardless of their level.
+Thus the ``4,4`` component used as ``#downlinks``.
+This means that the hosts are grouped by 4 on a given router, and that there are 4 level-1 routers (in the middle of the figure).
 - Hosts are connected to only 1 router above them, while these routers are connected to 2 routers above them (thus the ``1,2`` used as ``#uplink``).
-- Hosts have only one link to their router while every path between a level-1 routers and level-2 routers use 2 parallel links.
-Thus the ``1,2`` that is used as ``link count``.
+- Hosts have only one link to their router while every path between level-1 routers and level-2 routers uses 2 parallel links.
+Thus the ``1,2`` used as ``link count``.

 .. image:: ../../examples/platforms/cluster_fat_tree.svg
    :align: center